ProtractorNinja/pixyll/_posts/2015-06-19-ocaml-and-python.md

 ## Two's Company

-As the second project for my Spring 2015 programming languages class, I was tasked with implementing a collection of OCaml functions, mostly operating on lists of lists of integers (the `int list list` type).
+As the second project for my Spring 2015 programming languages class, I had to implement a collection of OCaml functions that mostly operated on lists of lists of integers (the `int list list` type).
 My first obstacle was deciphering my professor's surprisingly cryptic specifications -- that is, I couldn't figure out immediately what each function's *function* was.

 Beyond the specification hid a huge testing script[^2], unhelpful because it only dumped sample input results without explicitly verifying anything, and would only run with a fully-implemented library.
 Output diffing was my [last project]({% post_url 2015-04-20-flexing-the-bison-chops %})'s salvation, but here... it wasn't as approachable a solution.
 I set to figuring out how to test that my functions *while* I was developing them, instead of all at once after I was finished.

-[^2]: Copying code out of PDFs is already less fun than it should be.
-It gets worse when you find lines that have flown off the page and into the infinite abyss.
-I'm glad my viewer was brave enough to bring them back when I ripped text from the entire page.
+[^2]: Copying code out of PDFs is already less fun than it should be; it gets worse when you find lines that have flown off the page and into the infinite abyss.
+I'm glad my viewer was bold enough to bring them back for me.

-As in the semester's first project, my professor ordered us to provide a log file of the OCaml interpreter, proving our functions valid for at least two inputs apiece.
+As in the semester's first project, my professor ordered us to provide a log file of our work running in the OCaml interpreter, proving our functions valid for at least two inputs apiece.
 In other words: *way* more effort sunk into copy-and-paste than any good Python user should ever have to muster.

 There must be a way to minimize my efforts here.